-- 12.1 Gaming machines include all types of gambling activity, which can take place on a machine, including betting on 'virtual' events.
+- 13.1 Gaming machines include all types of gambling activity, which can take place on a machine, including betting on 'virtual' events.

-- 12.2 The Act itself prescribes the number and category of gaming machines that are permitted in each type of gambling premises.
+- 13.2 The Act itself prescribes the number and category of gaming machines that are permitted in each type of gambling premises.

-- 12.3 Subject to the provisions of the Act, gaming machines can be made available in a wide variety of premises, including:
+- 13.3 Subject to the provisions of the Act, gaming machines can be made available in a wide variety of premises, including:

 - casinos

 - bingo premises

 - betting premises (including tracks)

 - adult gaming centres

 - family entertainment centres

 - clubs

 - pubs and other alcohol licensed premises

 - travelling fairs

-- 12.4 A machine is not a gaming machine if the winning of a prize is determined purely by the player's skill.
+- 13.4 A machine is not a gaming machine if the winning of a prize is determined purely by the player's skill.
 However, any element of 'chance' imparted by the action of the machine would bring it within the definition of a gaming machine.

-- 12.5 The Licensing Authority will encourage permit and premises licence holders to adopt applicable codes of practice which may be introduced by the amusement industry or Gambling Commission, from time to time.
+- 13.5 The Licensing Authority will encourage permit and premises licence holders to adopt applicable codes of practice which may be introduced by the amusement industry or Gambling Commission, from time to time.

-13. Temporary Use Notices
+14. Temporary Use Notices

-13.1 These allow the use of premises for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
+- 14.1 Temporary use notices allow the use of premises for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
+The Licensing Authority would object to notices where it appears that their effect would be to permit regular gambling in a place that could be described as one set of premises.
 Premises that might be suitable for a temporary use notice would include hotels, conference centres and sporting venues.
-A temporary use notice may only be granted to a person or company holding a relevant operating licence.
+A temporary use notice may only be granted to a person or company holding a relevant operating licence. - 14.2 Temporary use notices may only be used to permit the provision of facilities for equal chance gaming, where the gaming is intended to produce a single overall winner.
+Equal chance gaming is gaming which does not involve playing or staking against a bank and gives equally favourable chance to all participants.
+Example of equal chance gaming includes games such as Backgammon, mahjong, rummy, kalooki, dominoes, cribbage, bingo and poker.

-14. Occasional Use Notices
+15. Occasional Use Notices

-14.1 These notices relate to particular activities at tracks.
-The Local Licensing Authority's only role is to ensure that the statutory limit of 8 days in a calendar year is not exceeded.
+15.1 Occasional use notices relate to particular activities at tracks.
+The Licensing Authority's only role is to ensure that the statutory limit of 8 days in a calendar year is not exceeded.
 Whilst tracks are normally thought of as permanent racecourses, this can also include land which has a number of uses for example agricultural land upon which a point-to-point meeting takes place.
 Land used temporarily as a track can qualify, provided races or sporting events take place or will take place there.
 The track need not be a permanent fixture.